achiwa912/daemonlord/README.md

 -   Maps are auto-generated.
 Every time you go down the dungeon, you will see different maps

-<a id="org4e62e9e"></a>
+<a id="org6d19ecf"></a>

 ### A little more friendly than the original

 -   Re-calculate the bonus value with `.` key when creating a character
 -   Age doesn't matter anymore
 -   "tsubasa" spell (mage level 2) will take your party to known depth
--   Save and resume anywhere in the dungeon, preserving floor maps and effective spells such as identification of monsters or protection
+-   Save and resume anywhere in the dungeon, preserving floor maps and spells in effect such as identification of monsters or protection
 -   HP decrease by poison stops at HP = 1
 -   You don't have to pool gold anymore.
 Someone in the party will pay for you
 -   Group heal spells for the entire party

-<a id="org882529c"></a>
+<a id="org3034fcd"></a>

 ## Important notice: Under development